- Current PPF Interest Rate 2023-24

 As per the PPF rules, PPF interest rate calculation is on a monthly basis on the PPF balance in the investor’s account but is credited only at the end of the financial year on March 31st.

 For instance Amit is investing as a lump-sum amount in the month of April itself.
 The below table is the interest rate calculation method in such a case:

-What are the tax-saving benefits of PPF?
+What are the Tax Saving Benefits of PPF?

 PPF savings scheme operates on an Exempt-Exempt-Exempt (EEE) model wherein all the investments made towards PPF are deductible under section 80C of the Income Tax Act.
 You can claim the deductions while filing your income tax return.